 OA Mythbusters

-This video series seeks to dispel a number of key myths around OA books.
+This video series seeks to dispel a number of key myths around open access (OA) books.
 In these short videos, common statements are addressed by fellow community members, informally known as ‘the OA Mythbusters’.
 Read more about the series.

 OAPEN Open Access Books Toolkit

-The OAPEN Open Access Books Toolkit aims to help book authors to better understand open access book publishing and to increase trust in open access books.
-This free and public information resource includes a vast number of short articles on open access book publishing following the research lifecycle, which may be helpful for you and your authors interested in open access book publishing.
-Access the toolkit.
+The OAPEN Open Access Books Toolkit aims to help book authors to better understand OA book publishing and to increase trust in OA books.
+This free and public information resource includes a vast number of short articles on OA book publishing following the research lifecycle, which may be helpful for you and your authors interested in OA book publishing.
+As of September 2024, the Knowledge Base was added to the Toolkit, in partnership with the PALOMERA project, to support policy development for OA books.
+Access the Toolkit.

 The Open Book Collective (OBC)